alxmglk/marvels-of-type-providers/slides/index.md

 [https://github.com/fsharp/FSharp.Data](https://github.com/fsharp/FSharp.Data)

 ***
-## Json Provider is an erased provider
+## Json Provider is an erasing provider
 #### It doesn't really create any new types in the output assembly

     // in reality each json object gets converted into IJsonDocument